Aim and Objective: This study aimed at investigating the gastro-protective effects of

-Material and Methods: Total phenolic content, antioxidant activity and phenolic compounds were
+Materials and Methods: Total phenolic content, antioxidant activity and phenolic compounds were

 Results: Total phenolic content, total flavonoid content, and DPPH activity of the honey sample

 ulcer score, the volume and acidity of gastric juice and increasing pH.

-Conclusion: These results were confirmed by the histological assessment which demonstrated a
+Conclusion: These results were confirmed by the histological assessment, which demonstrated a

-significantly decreased the plasma TNF-!, PGE2, and IL-6 concentrations.
+significantly decreased the plasma TNF-α, PGE2, and IL-6 concentrations.